Iran crisis of 1946: Kurdish Republic of Mahabad

 The Mahabad Republic was proclaimed in December 1945.
 Leading the nascent Kurdish republic and fully endorsed by the Soviets, was Qazi Muhammad, the religious and titular leader of Mahabad.
 Despite Soviet opposition, Mullah Mustafa Barzani came to play an important role in the newly created military force of the Mahabad Republic – the Peshmerga.
-With Barzani's support secured, along with some 60 tribal Kurdish leaders, the KDP-I party platform had been established and Qazi Muhammad was elected the first president on January 22, 1946.
+With Barzani's support secured, along with some 60 tribal Kurdish leaders, the Democratic Party of Iranian Kurdistan party platform had been established and Qazi Muhammad was elected the first president on January 22, 1946.

 The Kurdish forces were advised and organized by Soviet military officer Captain Salahuddin Kazimov.
 The Soviets extended their influence by sending at least 60 Kurds to Soviet Azerbaijan for additional military training.
 In total, the Mahabad army consisted of 70 active duty officers, 40 non-commissioned officers, and 1,200 lower-enlisted privates.

 On April 29, 1946, only five days after the Mahabad Republic signed a military cooperation accord with neighboring Azerbaijan, the First Kurdish Regiment, located in the southeast corner of the republic in Qahrawa, faced 600 Iranian soldiers reinforced with artillery and cavalry.
 In this engagement, the Peshmerga under Barzani were successful against Iranian forces, ambushing the first Iranian units to reach Qahrawa, killing 21, wounding 17 and capturing 40, making it the first victory for the Mahabad Republic.

 The Mahabad peshmerga also engaged Iranian reconnaissance teams in the region throughout early May 1946.
 Kurdish offensives were limited to minor skirmishes due to the removal of Soviet influence in the region that month, possibly due to a Soviet-Iranian oil agreement.
 A ceasefire agreement, signed on May 3, 1946, between Kurdish forces and Iranian General Ali Razmara, discouraged major attacks, promoted withdrawals, and allowed each side to further equip their forces in the region.

 On June 15, 1946, this period of preparation ended, as the fighting positions of the Second Kurdish Regiment at Mamashah (Mil Qarani) were attacked by two Iranian battalions supported by artillery, tanks, and aircraft.
 The resulting Kurdish defeat enabled the Iranian military to seize the highlands, erect military watchtowers, and maintain a military presence in the area.
 Lack of tribal unity promoted deterioration of the Mahabad Republic following the Battle of Mamashah.